MarcuxOng/finsight/README.md

 FinSight takes your financial data security seriously:

 - **Row Level Security (RLS)**: Database-level access control ensures users can only access their own data
-- **JWT Authentication**: Industry-standard token-based authentication
+- **JWT Authentication**: Supabase-issued tokens; backend validates with Supabase (not self-signed)
 - **Encrypted Communication**: All API requests use HTTPS encryption
 - **No Data Sharing**: Your financial data is never shared with third parties
-- **Secure Storage**: Passwords are hashed, and sensitive credentials are environment-protected
+- **Secure Storage**: Passwords are managed and hashed by Supabase; sensitive credentials are environment-protected

 ## 📝 CSV Import Format